Last Updated on July 2, 2026 by Daniel Globe

 Frequently Asked Questions

-Log in to Southwest.com, open My Account, then Trips to view your flight history and travel itinerary.
-You’ll see trips from the last 12 months; older trips may need customer service help.
+Log in to Southwest.com, open My Account, then Trips, to view your flight history and travel itinerary.
+You’ll see trips from roughly the last 12 months; older trips typically need customer service help at 1-800-435-9792.

 Conclusion

-In the end, finding your past Southwest flights can feel like chasing a moving target, but you still have solid options.
+In the end, finding your past Southwest flights is usually straightforward: check your account, then the app, then receipts, before calling support.
 Check your account, app, receipts, and email first, then request older records if needed.
-The sooner you look, the easier it is to track down what you need for insurance claims or your own records.
-Don’t let a missing confirmation number ground you—your flight history is often closer than it seems.
+The sooner you look, the easier it is to track down what you need for insurance claims or your own records — and the more confidently you can tell a real Southwest support line from an imitation one.